kintoproj/kinto-helm/README.md

 #### Configure and Access KintoHub

 Follow the instructions displayed after the chart installation is successful.
+Notes: by default, kintohub is only accessible locally and ssl is disabled.
+Check [value.yaml](charts/kinto/values.yaml) to change this.

 ## Uninstall the chart